ankane/dbx/README.md

 However, there a few breaking changes to be aware of:

 - The `dbxInsert` and `dbxUpsert` functions no longer return a data frame by default.
 For MySQL and SQLite, the data frame was just the `records` argument.
 For Postgres, if you use auto-incrementing primary keys, the data frame contained ids of the newly inserted/upserted records.
-To keep the previous behavior, pass name of the column as the `returning` argument:
+To get the ids, pass name of the column as the `returning` argument:

   ```r
   dbxInsert(db, table, records, returning=c("id"))